supercollider/supercollider.github.io/development/git-cheat-sheet.md

 ---
-layout: catpage
+layout: development
-title: "Developer cheat sheet for git"
+title: Cheat Sheet for Git
-category: development
 ---

-## Starting: getting the latest source ##
+## Get the latest sources ##

-First you need to create your own local clone of the SourceForge repository.
+First you need to create your own local clone of the online *repository*.
 There are two options:

-(a) If you are going to push changes back to the SF repository (using your SF username) do:
+* If you are going to push changes back to the GitHub repository do:

-    git clone --recursive ssh://yourusername@supercollider.git.sourceforge.net/gitroot/supercollider/supercollider
+    ``git clone --recursive git@github.com:supercollider/supercollider.git``

-(b) If you don’t have an account in SourceForge or you don’t want to push changes (so will instead be contributing via patches or pull-requests), then use anonymous access:
+* If you don’t have a GitHub account or you don’t intend to push changes (so will instead be contributing via patches or pull-requests), then use read-only access:

-    git clone --recursive git://supercollider.git.sourceforge.net/gitroot/supercollider/supercollider
+    ``git clone --recursive git://github.com/supercollider/supercollider.git``

-(`--recursive` is needed to get all submodules, which make it easier to maintain parts of a repository)
+The `--recursive` flag is required to also download all the *submodules* used by the repositoryd

-## Pull: How to get new changes from the main repository ##
+## Update local repository ##

-Normally, you will pull only from the sourceforge repository ("origin").
-That is simple.
+Considering that you have not been changing your local repository by yourself, you can update it with:

+    git pull
+    git submodule update

+Many reported build problems are due to out-of-date submodules, so make sure to not skip the last step.

+If you are going to do any development work, keep reading for more details...

+### Updating and rebasing

+The `git pull` command downloads *commits* from the online to the local repository.
+If you are doing any development work, it is best to always use it with the `--rebase` flag:

     git pull --rebase

+The `--rebase` flag tells git to first put your new commits off the commit stack, and then stack them up on top of the just-downloaded commits.
+If the downloaded commits were stacked on top of yours, the history of your repository would not be a linear continuation of the history of the online repository anymore, which would prevent you from being able to push your commits online.

+You could define a git command *alias* to help you with this - a short custom command that will substitute the longer command:

+    git config alias.up pull --rebase

+This will make `git up` equivalent to `git pull --rebase`.

+### Updating submodules

+Submodules are git repositories within other git repositories; the main SuperCollider repository uses several submodules.
+Submodules are not automatically updated within your local copy when you `git pull`, so now and then you need to update them manually using:

     git submodule update

-(If you are not doing development work, you can omit `--rebase`)

-`--rebase` keeps your repository in sync with the order of committed changes in the origin.
-This is _required_ before pushing your changes back to origin.

-`git submodule update` is needed because `git pull` does not update shared library code contained in the submodules.
-If you forget to do this, you will probably get build errors related to boost.
-Most of the time, `git submodule update` is sufficient to fix those errors.
+How to know precisely when submodules need to be updated?
+Your local copy of submodules is out of sync when:
+* the `git status` command shows directories that correspond to submodules as modified
+* the `git diff` command will show changes related to these directories, in the form:
+    `Subproject commit <commit ID>`

+When you see any of these signs, it's time to update submodules.
+This may happen even whenever changing [branches](#branches), as different branches may use different versions of submodules.

+Submodules are referenced in their hosting module by their URL.
+At some point the URL itself may be changed, and you will have to update it with:

+    git submodule sync

+### Pulling from different sources

 With git, it's also possible to pull changes from different clones of the same repository.
 For instance, you might have two or three computers that you use at different times.
 You can synchronize those clones over a local network without touching sourceforge!